In this section of our website

 Councillor: Tom Grieve

-I and my wife JoJo moved to Shimpling 6 years ago and now have two sons Barnaby (6) and Toby (4).
-Barnaby is at Burston School and Toby is currently at Gissing pre-school but will start at Burston in September.
+I and my wife JoJo moved to Shimpling 11 years ago and now have two sons Barnaby (10) and Toby (9) who go to school locally.

-I love the East Anglia countryside and spend holidays at the coast in Aldeburgh / creating our garden at home in Shimpling / or walking the lanes around our villages with the family and our Jack Russell terrier called "Pebble".
+I love the East Anglian countryside and spend holidays at the coast in Aldeburgh / creating our garden at home in Shimpling / or walking the lanes around our villages with the family and our Jack Russell terrier called "Pebble".
 I think we live in a beautiful part of the country and if we want to keep it like this with a thriving community we need to stand up and play an active role in doing this.
-I thought that the Jubilee celebrations last year were great particularly the house decorating competition and the evening BBQ at Shimpling church and I would like to see more village events like this.
-I look forward to joining you on the council and hope that I can help you continue to make Burston and Shimpling a great place to live.

 Telephone: 01379 741166